Maximinodotpy/articles/037 - Color Scheme Store for Svelte/_blog/article.md

 import { writable } from "svelte/store";
 ```

+### OS Default

 We then continue by getting the OS default color scheme.
-In css we can apply styles conditionally based on the current color scheme with the `prefers-color-scheme` media query.
+In CSS we can apply styles conditionally based on the current color scheme with the `prefers-color-scheme` media query.
 And we can use the `matchMedia` function in js to find out if the media query is true or not.

 ```js
 // Get the OS default color scheme